capacitor-community/fcm/README.md

     .catch(err => console.log(err));
 }

-//
+/**
-// get remote token
+ * get remote token
-fcm
+ *
+ * Recommended to use this instead of  PushNotifications.addListener("registration", ...);
+ * because the native capacitor method, for apple, returns the APN's token */ fcm
     .getToken()
     .then(r => alert(`Token ${r.token}`))